Choosing The Best Pool Filter Media

-A pool filter media will accomplish what it is designed to do but you have to choose the right media type for job in question.
-There are certain factors that you have to take into consideration when making your filter choices.
+A pool filter media will accomplish what it is designed to do but you must choose the right media type for the job in question.
+There are certain factors that you must take into consideration when making your filter choices.

 These factors include:

 - Available space for the swimming pool filters.

 - Required maintenance to be carried out on your pool filter.